cython/cython/docs/src/userguide/numpy_tutorial.rst

 With older Cython releases, setting this macro will fail the C compilation, because Cython generates code that uses this deprecated C-API.
-However, the warning has no negative effects even in recent NumPy versions including 1.18.x.
+However, the warning has no negative effects even in recent NumPy versions.
 You can ignore it until you (or your library's users) switch to a newer NumPy version that removes this long deprecated API, in which case you also need to use Cython 3.0 or later.
 Thus, the earlier you switch to Cython 3.0, the